-However there is a way for companies to hire staff as either temporary or long term employees without assuming the aforementioned risks and liabilities iamindependent.com is the employer of record, which classifies employees as their own W-2 employees.
+However, there is a way for companies to hire staff as either temporary or long term employees, without assuming the aforementioned risks and liabilities. iamindependent.com is the employer of record, which classifies consultants as their own W-2 employees.
 This enables any company to hire an employee as a consultant for as long as they need them.
 All of the correct tax withholding requirements and other regulations are handled by iamindependent.com so the company doesn't have to worry about an audit or reclassification fines.
-Furthermore, the employee are protected by iamindependent.com’s umbrella of coverage which could be quite attractive.
+Furthermore, the employees are protected by iamindependent.com’s umbrella of coverage which could be quite attractive.

 By hiring employees through iamindependent.com, companies will mitigate their risk and liabilities effectively.
 If more companies knew about this option then we may finally see the job market improve in America.
 If you are interested in learning more about hiring workers through or want to put your 1099 or LLC, contact iamindependent.com, inc. to learn more.